 The American Diabetes Association recommends that in most patients A1C levels be kept below 7%.
 This recommendation sets a target in order to lessen the chances of long-term complications of high blood glucose levels, but does not provide useful information on whether the individual is at significant risk for hypoglycemia or suboptimal job performance, or as a measure of "compliance" with therapy.

-An A1C cut-off score is not medically justified in employment evaluations and should never be a determinative factor in employment.
+An A1C cut-off score is not medically justified in employment evaluations and should never be the sole basis for an employment decision.